-- Phonics

-- Literacy support

-- Maths interventions

-- Sensory resources and interventions

-- Attendance and punctuality initiatives

-- Bespoke interventions such as 'Muddy Writers' a kinaesthetic stimulus for writing with boys.

-- Access to after school clubs for isolated children

-- Programmes to develop skills such as gross motor and cross lateral movement

-- Physical and social interventions such as Forest School

-- Male role models and sports interventions
+- Phonics - Thrive and ELSA to promote social and emotional wellbeing - Literacy support - Maths interventions - Sensory resources and interventions - Attendance and punctuality initiatives - Bespoke interventions such as 'Muddy Writers' a kinaesthetic stimulus for writing with boys. - After school clubs for children experiencing periods of disadvantage - Programmes to develop skills such as gross motor and cross lateral movement - Physical and social interventions such as Forest School - Male role models and sports interventions (for example at Tick Tock, the out of school provision). - Summer school

 Flexibility with staffing means that the school can reduce class sizes for core subjects, or move male role models around school as needed.